Name: Kristoffer Keul and Carrie Bloomston

 Years lived in: 14 years; Owned

 Kristoffer Keul and Carrie Bloomston are on a mission to enable creativity, and their home is the center of operations.
-Carrie, who designs sewing patterns for her company SUCH Designs, and fabrics for Windham Fabrics, has a book coming out later this year she hopes will help people find their creative spark.
+Carrie has a book that helps people find their creative spark.
 Her expertise on the subject shows throughout their home, but there are two projects that I found particularly enchanting:

 The entry wall was born from a desire to find a cool way to spotlight their children's artwork.
 She drew the frames on the wall in pencil and then changes out the artwork every few weeks.
 “I think it is super important to honor children’s creativity by making their work front and center in the main living spaces so they feel supported.
 I feel that hiding their work just in their rooms doesn’t let it feel important enough.”

 The treehouse was built as a way to give their summer some structure.
 “Our kids were not in many camps and we were doing a hundred puzzles in the July heat... hiding inside.
 I knew we needed a big project we could all do together and so the tree fort somehow popped up!”
 The entire family planned out the footprint to scale using fallen bark while on vacation in Sedona.
 That whimsical and organic beginning laid the groundwork for a fort I, for one, would have zero shame hanging out in.